raghavmallampalli/Ubuntu_setup_scripts/Help.md

 # General
-- Alt+F2: quick run a command
+- Alt+F2: quick run a command in Ubuntu
--
+- `ytsd search_string` searches for the string on YouTube and downloads the video/audio of your preference.
+Check `./config_files/yt-search-dl.sh` to see how it works.

 # Programs and languages:
 # Shell